The Palolo Pipeline includes Palolo Elementary School, Jarrett Middle School, Kaimuki High School, and Palolo ‘Ohana Learning Center.

 The site may also require a criminal background check and TB clearance.

-IMPORTANT NOTE: If you have arranged to participate in a training that takes place after the registration due date, you should still register online, print the connection form, and send an email to email@example.com before the due date, indicating your site and your plans.
+IMPORTANT NOTE: If you have arranged to participate in a training that takes place after the registration due date, you should still register for S-L, print the connection form, and send an email to email@example.com before the due date, indicating your site and your plans.

 Kaimuki High School